The Commonplace

 0.14

 Empirical evidence highlights strong complementarities between AI technologies and human capital (digital skills), organizational practices, and management—models should incorporate these complementarities.
-Firm Productivity positive medium productivity conditional on complementarities (AI × skills/management)
+Firm Productivity positive productivity conditional on complementarities (AI × skills/management)

 n=145